-Step 24 - Closing either left or right side flap first, insert pull up cords through respective grommets and secure with temporary packing pins.
-Repeat for other side flap.
+Step 25 - Close left side flap first (it holds the apex in place), insert pull up cords through respective grommets and secure with temporary closing pins.
+Repeat for the right side flap.

-- Step 25 Dress up the canopy at the top of the container.
-All canopy fabric should be below the top edge of the pack tray and above the stiffener base plate / short divider flaps. - Step 26 Run pull up cords through the top flap's respective grommets, insert ripcord pins.
-Carefully remove pull up cords as to avoid burn damage to closing loops. - Step 27 Apply safety tie thread to end pin and seal.
+Step 26 - Run pull up cords through the top flap's respective grommets, insert ripcord pins.
+Carefully remove pull up cords as to avoid burn damage to closing loops.
+Slip bottom ripcord pin under pin protector webbing.

+Step 27 - Apply safety tie to end pin and seal.
 Record the inspection and repack in Log and on parachute packing data card.

+Step 28 - Close the top ripcord pin protector flap and tuck the end into the pin protector webbing.

-Step 28 - Close the outer top flap by pulling pocket over end of stiffener on inner top flap.
+Step 29 - Close the outer top flap by pulling end pocket over the end of stiffener on inner top flap.